Can killing animals save them? – DW – 09/18/2024

 "Trophy hunting has nothing to do with conservation and animals shouldn't be slaughtered to generate money.
 The numbers just don't add up," she said, calling on governments instead to focus on creating jobs and income through safari tourism.

-But NCE points to the jump in elephant populations from around 7000 in the mid-nineties to around 24,000 today as proof of success of the country's conservation model.
+But the NCE pointed to the jump in elephant populations from around 7,000 in the mid-1990s to around 24,000 today as proof of success of the country's conservation model.

 "The elephant population is prospering very well here indeed.
 Because people are prepared to live with elephants," said Brown.